MRDGH2821/MRDGH2821/Miscellaneous/Game.md

 ### Unofficial

 (In other words, cracked games.
 I think they too deserve attention.
 Those are also great games.
 By default I will mention the official links.
-Else EGS or Steam Links if possible.
+Else EGS, Steam, GOG or DRM free version Links if possible.
 But in no way I will be mentioning any crack links.
 Game Developers also need to earn money.
 I didn't have any hence I resorted to cracks.)

 | Game Name                                    | Main Campaign Complete? | All DLCs Complete ? | Alternate link                                       |
 | -------------------------------------------- | ----------------------- | ------------------- | ---------------------------------------------------- |